buildsi/build-abi-containers/README.md

 ## Overview of Steps

 1. We start with base containers that have "testers" such as libabigail.
 Their recipe files are included in [docker](docker) and the GitHub workflow [build-deploy.yaml](.github/workflows/build-deploy.yaml).
-When any of these Dockerfiles change, the bases are built in a pull request (PR), and when the PR is merged the containers are deployed.
-For example, [here](https://quay.io/repository/buildsi/libabigail?tab=tags) is the libabigail testing base on Quay.io.
+When any of these Dockerfiles change, the bases are built in a pull request (PR), and when the PR is merged the containers are deployed to [GitHub container registry (ghcr.io)](https://github.com/orgs/buildsi/packages).
 A tester like libabigail has it's own entrypoint and runscript where we can express how to write tests.
 For example, libabigail is going to run abidw, abidiff, etc.
 2. We define packages to test in [packages](packages) as yaml files.
 The yaml files include things like header files, versions, and libraries.
 3. We define tests for specific packages in [tests](tests).
 A test can follow a specific experiment type, which will determine the subsets of actual functions that are run in a tester.
 4. The package, test metadata (and experiment) are combined and then rendered into the testing template.
 This means the resulting container of the libabigail base + the package (e.g., mpich) will have a custom runscript to run the libabigail commands on the various libaries, etc.